 Microsampling refers to the collection of small, precise volumes of blood or other biological fluid (10 or 20 microliters, in most cases), as done using Mitra® devices.
-Volumetric Absorptive Microsampling (VAMS™), the technology on which Mitra is based, was originally created to solve for the limitations of Dried Blood Spot (DBS) cards.
-However, due to its ease of use, VAMS is opening the door for a range of new uses.
+Volumetric absorptive microsampling is the technology on which the Mitra device is based.

 Patented as VAMS® technology, it was originally created to solve for the limitations of Dried Blood Spot (DBS) cards.
 Thanks to its precision and ease of use, VAMS is now being applied in a wide range of new uses, including toxicology studies, therapeutic drug monitoring, biomonitoring of environmental toxins, and more.

 A particularly exciting and important area is remote sampling.
 Using VAMS, quantitative blood samples can be collected anywhere, at any time, by almost anyone, with minimal training.

 Patients and participants can now take their own samples at home or elsewhere, cutting down on visits to the clinic.
 Thus, they will experience new ease, convenience, and freedom, and remain closer to their families, communities, and personal support networks.
 By taking sampling out of the clinic and allowing patients to spend less time in the waiting room and more time in the living room, microsampling makes therapeutic drug monitoring, clinical trials, and other healthcare endeavors simpler and less disruptive for all involved.